the-esherman/Flux-measurements/README.md

 to match the date and time of the TinyTag and external PAR data from the EGM4 measurements.
 This is to enable using the same measurements for demonstrating how to combine in the cleaning script.
 The measurements are *not* taken at the same time nor even from the same plots!
+The ID’s are also made up and more can be added as needed to make for greater degree of detail.